HappyFakeBoulder/FreeCPU-HARM8/general-documentation/cpu-components.md

 ### The HLT microcode instruction activates the halting system

 ## Control logic
-### Primarily consists of a ROM, with 18-bit words and 5-bit addressing (32 words)
+### Primarily consists of a ROM, with 18-bit words and 8-bit addressing (256 words)
-### The upper five bits of the instruction register are connected to the ROM's address port
+### The upper five bits of the instruction register are connected to the lower 5 bits of the ROM's address port
-###

-# This listing is not complete.
-More will be added soon.
+### 3-bit counter, limited to counting up to (not including) 5 (with wrap-around), is connected to an inverse of the clock
+### The data in the 3-bit counter is connected to the upper 3 bits of the ROM's address port
+### The ROM stores what microcode instructions to activate, based on the current step of the instruction and the opcode in the instruction register
+### There is almost definitely something else to say here.
+I have no idea what.

+# If there is anything I forgot to put in, tell me in Issues.